jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ## Custom Pod Autoscaler Framework (CPAF)

-The Custom Pod Autoscaler Framework (CPAF) is a combination of systems for the creation, management and running of Custom Pod Autoscalers (CPA).
-A Custom Pod Autoscaler is a single docker image that manages a deployment, handling scaling.
-It is responsible for gathering metrics, making evaluations and interacting with Kubernetes to scale the deployments it manages.
+The Custom Pod Autoscaler Framework (CPAF) is a combination of systems for the creation, management and running of Custom Pod Autoscalers (CPA) - with ease of development, use, and configuration of K8s autoscalers as the primary goal.
+A Custom Pod Autoscaler is a single docker image that manages a K8s resource (such as a deployment) by handling scaling the resource up and down.
+It is responsible for gathering metrics, making evaluations and interacting with K8s to scale the resource it manages.

-The CPAF is split up into two distinct parts, Custom Pod Autoscalers and the Custom Pod Autoscaler Operator (CPAO).
+The CPAF is split up into two distinct parts, the Custom Pod Autoscaler and the Custom Pod Autoscaler Operator (CPAO).
 The Custom Pod Autoscaler is further split into two parts, the Custom Pod Autoscaler Base (CPAB) and User Defined Logic (UDL).
 See figure \ref{cpaf} for an overview.

 ![Custom Pod Autoscaler Framework Overview\label{cpaf}][design_cpaf_overview]

+### User Defined Logic (UDL)

+User Defined Logic (UDL) is the customised programs written by developer users of the CPA.
+The UDL is split into two parts, metric gathering and evaluations.

+UDL could exist either inside the Docker container, for example as a Python script that is started by a shell command (see figure \ref{cpab_docker_inside});
+or it could exist outside of the Docker container, for example as a service that exposes a HTTP REST API (see figure \ref{cpab_docker_outside}).

+All UDL is able to produce errors and halt CPA execution by raising errors in a standard way depending on the method used to call it, for example if using a shell method a non-zero exit code represents an error and will stop execution.

+![Custom Pod Autoscaler UDL inside Docker Container overview\label{cpab_docker_inside}](assets/design/cpab_docker_inside.svg)

+![Custom Pod Autoscaler UDL outside Docker Container overview\label{cpab_docker_outside}](assets/design/cpab_docker_outside.svg)

+#### Metric Gathering

+Metric Gathering UDL takes in information about the resource being managed, such as a full deployment description and specification, or a full pod description and specification.
+This input information has to be in a parsable and consistent format, such as JSON or YAML.
+The Metric Gathering UDL then runs it's own calculations and logic, defined by the CPA developer user, before returning any calculated/gathered metrics in JSON.

+#### Evaluating

+Evaluation UDL takes in gathered metric information.
+This input information has to be in a parsable and consistent format, such as JSON or YAML.
+The Evaluating UDL then runs it's own calculations and logic, defined by the CPA developer user, before returning any calculated evaluations in JSON.

 ### Custom Pod Autoscaler Base (CPAB)

-The Custom Pod Autoscaler Base (CPAB) is a program that handles all complexities when interacting with Kubernetes and the API.
+The Custom Pod Autoscaler Base (CPAB) is a program that handles all interactions with K8s through its API.
 This program provides a base for users to write their own logic on top of, while abstracting away much of the complexity.
 The program is highly configurable.

-See figure \ref{cpab} for an overview.
+#### Subsystems

+The CPAB is structured as a collection of subsystems, with each subsystem abstracting out a specific piece of functionality.
+These subsystems communicate and interact together as a whole within the CPAB, see figure \ref{cpab} for an overview.
+The CPAB is split into the following subsystems:

+- Scaler
+- Metric Gatherer
+- Evaluator
+- Autoscaler
+- HTTP REST API

 ![Custom Pod Autoscaler Base Architecture Overview\label{cpab}][design_cpab_architecture]

-#### Scaler
+##### Scaler

-The Scaler is part of the CPAB responsible for interfacing with the Kubernetes API.
+The Scaler is part of the CPAB responsible for interfacing with the K8s API.
 This part is able to take in a target replica count and a K8s resource details and then interface with the K8s API to cause the resource to scale to the target replica count provided.
-This uses standard Kubernetes scaling endpoints for setting replica counts.
+This uses standard K8s scaling endpoints for setting replica counts.

+The Scaler is part of the CPAB responsible for interfacing with the K8s API.
+This part is provided a target replica count and the details of a K8s resource, with this information it makes a request to the K8s Scaling API to target the replica count provided.
+K8s will then apply its own processes and will scale the resource to the target replica count if the cluster has capacity.

-#### Metric Gatherer
+##### Metric Gatherer

-The Metric Gatherer is part of the CPAB responsible for reaching out to the UDL to gather metrics.
+The Metric Gatherer is the subsystem of the CPAB responsible for reaching out to the UDL to gather metrics.
 The Metric Gatherer takes input information about the resource being managed and then feeds this into the UDL responsible for metric gathering configured by the developer of the CPA.
-The Metric Gatherer then parses the output from the UDL, catches any errors, and then returns the metrics retrieved from the UDL.
+The Metric Gatherer then parses the output from the UDL, catches any errors, and then returns the metrics retrieved from the UDL for other subsystems to use to make scaling decisions or expose data through the CPAB API.

-#### Evaluator
+##### Evaluator

-The Evaluator is part of the CPAB responsible for reaching out to the UDL to make decisions on how to scale the resource being managed.
+The Evaluator is the part of the CPAB responsible for interfacing with the UDL to make decisions on how to scale the resource being managed.
 The Evaluator takes as input metrics that have been gathered by the Metric Gatherer; and then feeds this into the UDL responsible for evaluating metrics configured by the developer of the CPA.
 The Evaluator then parses the output from the UDL, catches any errors, and then returns evaluations retrieved from the UDL.

-#### Autoscaler
+##### Autoscaler

-The Autoscaler part of the CPAB program handles the actual scaling mechanism.
+The Autoscaler is the subsystem of the CPAB that handles repeatedly running at a set interval, linking together the Metric Gatherer, Evaluator and Scaler subsystems to automatically scale the resource at a defined interval.

-This part is responsible for interacting with the Kubernetes API and retriving relevant information about the resource being managed, before feeding this into the user defined logic to gather metrics and retrieve evaluations.
-The autoscaler then takes these decisions from the user defined logic and uses them to interact with the Kubernetes API to scale the resources being managed.
+The Autoscaler is the full automatic scaling pipeline, which operates repeatedly on a configured schedule.
+The Autoscaler first calls the Metric Gatherer to retrieve metrics, and then feeds these metrics into the Evaluator to retrieve an evaluation, before finally sending this evaluation to the Scaler to scale the resource through the Kubernetes API.
 See figure \ref{autoscaler_overview} for an overview of the autoscaler's flow.

 The Autoscaler runs repeatedly at a set interval, gathering metrics, evaluating and then scaling.
 This repeated process runs concurrently to the rest of the